 A sticky ad benefits both the sell-side and the buy-side since it increases ad viewability and dwell time.
 Higher viewability and dwell time directly converts into better CPMs for your impressions.

-- It passes the minimum IAB’s ad viewability requirement by default – 50 percent of the ad creative pixels are in-view for a second.
+- It passes the minimum IAB’s and MRC ad viewability requirement by default – 50 percent of the ad creative pixels are in-view for a second.

 - Sticky ads are non-intrusive.
 Compared to other formats promising higher viewability such as interstitial and pop-up ads, these ads are subtle and steer clear of the page content.

-- They can yield higher CPM rates and improve domain’s overall viewability score.
+- They can yield higher CPM rates and improve the domain’s overall viewability score.

 That being said, you need to proceed with caution.
 Sticky ads can lead to the lousy user experience if a webpage is clogged with the same.
 In fact, various ad networks and ad exchanges including Google AdX have issued guidelines to implement them.
 As a publisher, you must ensure that you are following the guidelines strictly.